Consensys/mythril/tests/testdata/outputs_expected/kinds_of_calls.sol.o.markdown

 ### Description

-The return value of an external call is not checked.
-Note that execution continue even if the called contract throws.
+The return value of a message call is not checked.
+External calls return a boolean value.
+If the callee contract halts with an exception, 'false' is returned and execution continues in the caller.
+It is usually recommended to wrap external calls into a require statement to prevent unexpected states.

-## Use of callcode
+## Use of Callcode
 - SWC ID: 111
-- Type: Warning
+- Severity: Medium
 - Contract: Unknown
 - Function name: `_function_0x141f32ff`
 - PC address: 618